archive-The-Lingo/The-Lingo/DTEff/Design.md

 [A Framework for Dependent Types and Effects](https://arxiv.org/abs/1512.08009) 不过这篇论文有关吗？

 > On the other hand, we hope it can contribute a small-step towards the ultimate goal of an elegant fully fledged language for certified effectful programming.

+## 2

+There are two types of type markers.

++ function marker
+  + io
++ type marker
+  + erased at runtime / linear
+  + not fully type checked